We’ll dig deep into the health benefits of grapefruit – a fruit high in Vitamin C essential for our immune system.

 Eat the whole fruit

-Don’t be limited with eating the whole fruit by itself you can add it to salads as an alternative to sweeter fruits.
+Don’t limit yourself to just eating the whole fruit.
+You can add it to stuff like salads as an alternative to sweeter fruits.

 Extracting juice or buying it in juice form